OpenScienceLabs/opensciencelabs.github.io/bkp/opportunities/internship/mentors/index.md

 ### Application Process

-When the call for mentoring organizations opens, you are encouraged to apply with a detailed outline of all the project ideas.
+When the call for sub-organizations opens, you are encouraged to apply with a detailed outline of all the project ideas.
 A 'project' constitutes a well-defined proposal targeting a specific software, package, or library with distinct tasks.
 While there is no limit to the number of projects you can propose, please note that OSL reserves the right to approve only a subset based